 The Early Bird Gets the Worm

 The early bird ticket can be in the form of a reduced ticket price, or it can involve a variety of other incentives, from access to exclusive content at your event to a free trial of your product or service.
 No matter what it is you include with your early bird ticket the idea is to encourage immediate ticket sales, which in turn shows that your event is popular and will encourage others to attend.

 Industry professionals agree that early bird tickets are the most effective tactic when it comes to selling tickets, as it not only encourages immediate ticket sales, it can also be used as a valuable source of information.
 By offering different incentives into your early bird scheme, you can see which your customers most actively desire, and can therefore tailor the rest of your event around your findings.

 Boost Attendance with a Few Freebies

 If you’re totally against the idea of free tickets, then offering a promo code for discounted admission is fine too!
-These would also be appropriate for customers who have attended your events in the past as reward for their loyalty, or as an incentive for those
+These would also be appropriate for customers who have attended your events in the past as a reward for their loyalty.

 Being Personal Is Being Memorable